A Diffusion-based Generative Machine Learning Paradigm for Dynamic Contingency Screening: Introduction

 The proposed paradigm leverages the diffusion theory and image-processing generative models to generate the most critical contingencies through learning the probability distribution hidden in data patterns.
 In essence, it is a generative model that produces new novel data based on the learned distribution from training data.
 Its principle includes three processes: the forward process, the backward process, and the sampling process.
-The validation is implemented on three case studies of IEEE-6, IEEE-14 and IEEE-30 to illustrate the proposed paradigm's performance and efficacy.
+The validation is implemented on three case studies of IEEE-6, IEEE-14, IEEE-30, and IEEE-118 to illustrate the proposed paradigm's performance and efficacy.
 Basically, this paper has the following contributions as follows: \begin{itemize} \item It proposes a novel mindset for contingency screening by generating instead of selecting.
-This paper develops a new approach of the machine-learning algorithm's application which leverages the diffusion generative model to generate the worst contingencies.
-The proposed paradigm paves a way to open a new application field of generative artificial intelligence in power system studies.
-The simulation results show that the promising capability of generative models is appropriate to any power system's problem. \item A comprehensive index to quantify the severity of contingencies based on the risk of voltage collapse is proposed based on the continuation power flow method.
-By utilizing this index, the rank of contingencies is close to the real-world context of power systems in which the dynamic is apparent and not included in the approximation for contingency selection. \item The proposed paradigm introduces the modification of the original diffusion algorithms to make the diffusion theory applicable in a specific problem of power systems.
-As a result, the heavy computational effort for contingency selection is altered by the inference task of the generative machine learning model.
-It will reduce the computational burden of the contingency screening process and shorten significantly the computational time for tasks that require an instant response. \end{itemize}
+This paper develops a new approach to the application of machine-learning algorithms that leverages the diffusion generative model to generate the worst contingencies. \item A comprehensive index to quantify the severity of contingencies based on the risk of voltage collapse is proposed based on the continuation power flow method. \item The proposed paradigm introduces the modification of the original diffusion algorithms to make the diffusion theory applicable to a specific problem of power systems.
+This work reduces the computational burden of the contingency screening process and shorten significantly the computational time for tasks that require an instant response. \end{itemize}

 This paper is organized as follows.
-Section \ref{method} presents the methodology of the proposed paradigm, including the continuation power flow and the indicative index for contingency ranking.
+Section \ref{method} presents the methodology of the proposed paradigm.
 Section \ref{diffusion} describes the implementation and algorithms of the proposed paradigm for contingency screening.
 Section \ref{results} illustrates the simulation results and discussions.
 Finally, Section \ref{conclusion} concludes the paper.